kshitizdoon/NLP_Mini_Projects/README.md

 # NLP_Mini_Projects

-This repository various small scale projects based on Natural Language Processing Some of the most significant ones are
+This repository various small scale projects based on Natural Language Processing.
+Some of the most significant ones are
 > 1. Part of Speech Tagger
 > 2. Password Strength Classifier